 I scanned my Facebook immediately because I had a feeling that my male dream character was trying to send me a signal of some sort.
 Soon, I found out that an acquaintance of mine was being abused on Facebook.
 I tried to stop this cyberbullying by telling her about several methods and resources including PrevNet and by contacting one of her friends.

 I think this dream is showing you two universal phenomena.
-Men are protectors of women because of their stronger bodies—this is why I learn martial arts from men—and women are protectors of other women because of their ability to relate more efficiently to each other’s needs.
+Men are protectors of women because of their stronger bodies; and, women are protectors of other women because of their ability to relate more efficiently to each other’s needs.
 The later phenomenon is called “Amplification”; and, female executives know how to apply this strategy pretty well to quickly influence the men.